nizos/nizos.github.io/src/posts/implementing-durable-entities-in-kotlin.md

 ```

 With this, we can update our Counter entity to ensure that it can receive a monitorEntityId, which
-is the instance that it will signal once the counter reaches a value of 5 or higher.
-We will also
+is the instance that it will signal once the counter reaches a multiple of 10.
+We will also add the
-add the necessary logic to send this signal when expected:
+necessary logic to send this signal when expected:

 ```kotlin
 @FunctionName("Counter")